Frequently Asked Questions

 6. Close the loop: tie WHY back to WHERE.
 Finally, connect your findings:

-• Use Faros AI to pinpoint where bottlenecks are most severe.
+• Use Faros to pinpoint where bottlenecks are most severe.

 • Use mapping, interviews, and observation to understand why they exist and which interventions are realistic.